Creating Good Jobs with Good Wages

 But more remains to be done

-- Diane will again pursue establishing a $15 minimum wage for those who provide direct care to frail elders and people with disabilities in their home and the community.
+- Diane is again pursuing a $15 minimum wage for those who provide direct care to frail elders and people with disabilities in their home and the community.
 This literally can be lifesaving work and deserves respect and better pay.
 Currently, the low wages and 8,000 vacancies threaten the stability and reliability of a system of care so many depend on.

 - Diane will continue to be a leader in working to reduce the cost of health insurance.
 It stifles wage growth and keeps too many from needed care.
-Small businesses need the same big purchasing right as large employers.
-Federal action on a public option could open new options at the state level.
+Minnesota Care Buy In will grant all buying on their own to get affordable coverage using the state’s large purchasing power.
+Small businesses need the same big purchasing power as large employers

-- Diane will continue to push for adequate and fair wages for all, expanded retirement options, paid time off for illness, and fair scheduling.
+- Diane will continue to push for adequate and fair wages for all, expanded retirement options, paid time off for illness and the birth of a child, and fair scheduling.
 We can’t afford to subsidize all the underpaid workers with government assistance– that’s hidden corporate welfare for profitable companies.
 All also deserve the right to choose a collective voice for all workers.

 - Diane will continue to prioritize help for community based small businesses over subsidizing large developments and hedging the investment bets of the wealthy.